 Cape Town, South Africa, July 9, 2013–Zambian authorities should release two journalists who have been detained since early Tuesday, the Committee to Protect Journalists said today.

 Police raided the homes of Clayson Hamasaka and Thomas Zgambo, saying they were looking for drugs and seditious material and accusing them of publishing stories for the Zambian Watchdog, a site that has been subjected to ongoing government harassment.
-The site’s editor, Lloyd Himaambo, told CPJ that Hamasaka and Zgambo were being held at police headquarters and were being interrogated separately.
+An editor at the website told CPJ that Hamasaka and Zgambo were being held at police headquarters and were being interrogated separately.

-The journalists have not been charged and will remain in detention while police continue their investigation, Himaambo told CPJ.
+The journalists have not been charged and will remain in detention while police continue their investigation, the editor told CPJ.

 Hamasaka’s lawyer, William Mwemba, told CPJ that police had confiscated documents from Hamasaka’s house that included past articles and invitations to meetings at different organizations, some dating back to 2011.

 “The raid and arbitrary detentions fit a pattern of harassment on the part of authorities,” said CPJ’s Africa Program Coordinator, Sue Valentine.
 “If police have no charges to file against Clayson Hamasaka and Thomas Zgambo, they should be released immediately.”